A tunable population timer in multicellular consortia: Results

 To quantify this behavior, we define $t_{\text{IN}}$ as the duration of the input pulse, and introduce the magnitude $t_{\text{OFF}}$ to measure how long it takes for the wire receptor to transition from the induced to the uninduced state, starting when the input signal disappears, and ending when the receptor reaches again a response less or equal to 5\% of its maximum response value at the uninduced state (see double-headed arrows in Fig.~\ref{fig:4}B).
 Figure~\ref{fig:4}D compares the behavior of this magnitude in the two regimes: whereas in the digital region $t_{\text{OFF}}$ is not affected when $t_{\text{IN}}$ changes (as we anticipated above), within the buffer region the response pulse is extended a time $t_{\text{OFF}}$ that increases linearly in response to increasing $t_{\text{IN}}$, thereby providing the population with a clean control of the response time duration.
+This linear dependence can be understood from the fact that, in the buffer region, the bbit accumulates linearly with time.
+Specifically, the dynamics (\ref{eq:Bdyn}) of the bbit concentration while the emitter is ON can be approximated asymptotically (when $B\gg K_S$) by

+where we have assumed that the bbit concentration is approximately zero at the beginning of the input pulse.
+According to the expression above, the bbit concentration at the end of the input pulse is $B_{\text{ON}}\approx P(K_{E}^{\text{ON}} \varepsilon - D_m \sigma)t_{\text{IN}}$.
+After the input pulse has ended (but while $B$ is still large in comparison with $K_S$), the dynamics of $B$ is given by:

+The time $t_{\text{OFF}}$ taken by the response to come back down after the input pulse has ended can be calculated as the time needed by $B(t)$ in Eq.~(\ref{eq:Bdyn3}) to reach a low enough value $B_{\text{OFF}}$ (which can still be large in comparison with $K_S$), so that expression (\ref{eq:Bdyn3}) still holds:

+This corresponds to an approximately linear dependence of $t_{\text{OFF}}$ on $t_{\text{IN}}$ in the buffer region, as shown in Fig.~\ref{fig:4}D. Also, when the culture is in the buffer region and $t_\text{IN}$ is fixed, the slope of $t_\text{OFF}$ solely depends on the $\varepsilon/\sigma$ ratio, as shown in Eq.~(\ref{eq:Bdyn4}).
+This explains the different slopes in Fig.~\ref{fig:4}D (magenta lines).
+The analysis above shows that this linear dependence stems from (i) the approximately linear accumulation of $B$ with time, and (ii) the linear dependence of $t_{\text{OFF}}$ on the amount of bbit existing in the media when the input pulse ends, $B_{\text{ON}}$ (Eq.~\ref{eq:Bdyn3}).

-The fact that $t_{\text{OFF}}$ remains fixed but greater than zero when the culture is within the digital region associates a lag time to that region, whereas in the buffer region we can talk about buffer time.
+The fact that $t_{\text{OFF}}$ remains fixed but greater than zero when the culture is within the digital region associates a lag time to that region, whereas in the buffer region the linear dependence on $t_{\text{IN}}$ dominates.
 Therefore, biological wires can store information about the time they have been in the ON state when the relative ratios of the different strains forming the consortium lie within the buffer region.
-This establishes the underlying principle of the collective timer behaviour.
+This establishes the underlying principle of the collective timer behavior.

-\section{Filter response to periodic inputs within the buffer region}
+\subsection{Filter response to periodic inputs within the buffer region}